#059 Tremella mesenterica, Witch’s Butter

 The jelly fungus Dacrymyces palmatus is also very similar and looks like a smaller version of T. mesenterica at first glance.
 However, closer inspection usually reveals minute differences.
 Assessing the type of wood is very useful for differentiating between the two species, since D. palmatus grows only on conifer wood.
 Another feature to check is the point of attachment; D. palmatus is tough and white where it connects to its substrate.2,4,5 If you’re still not sure, look at the mushroom’s basidia under the microscope.
 D. palmatus can be readily distinguished by its Y-shaped “tuning fork basidia.”4,5

 There does not seem to be consensus about whether or not Witch’s Butter is edible.
-T. mesenterica is nonpoisonous, so it’s really up to the individual to decide if the flavorless fungus is worth eating.
-Like the Snow Fungus (Tremella fuciformis, see FFF#023), Witch’s Butter would be eaten for its texture rather than its taste.
+T. mesenterica is nonpoisonous, so it’s really up to the individual to decide if the flavorless fungus is worth eating.2,3 To me, it seems a little less substantial than other edible jelly fungi, so I don’t bother collecting it.
+Like the Jelly Ear (Auricularia auricula, FFF#134) and the Snow Fungus (Tremella fuciformis, FFF#023), Witch’s Butter would be eaten for its texture and not its taste.